-Not all of the conditions, causing electric shocks in the legs, can be reversed, but all can be effectively managed to decrease this bothersome symptom.
+Not all of the conditions causing electric shocks in the legs can be reversed, but all can be effectively managed to decrease this bothersome symptom.

-Such as non-steroidal anti-inflammatory drugs (NSAIDs) or anesthetic injections can reduce the pain and inflammation in acute cases, lowering the risk of electric shocks in the legs.
+Drugs such as non-steroidal anti-inflammatory drugs (NSAIDs) or anesthetic injections can reduce the pain and inflammation in acute cases, lowering the risk of electric shocks in the legs.

-It can effectively relieve the nerve pressure from the lower back and legs, strengthen the muscles and ligaments, and reduce electric shock sensations.
+Physical therapy can effectively relieve the nerve pressure from the lower back and legs, strengthen the muscles and ligaments, and reduce electric shock sensations.

 - Quit smoking as it can lead to spinal disc degeneration and osteoporosis, putting you at risk for experiencing electric shocks in the legs.

 - Custom orthotic shoes or shoe inserts can help relieve the compression of the nerves, thus reducing the electric shocks.